michaeluno/admin-page-framework/readme.txt

 = 3.8.9 =
 - Fixed an issue that setting an object instance in field definition arguments caused slow performance on loading the form.
-- Tweaked the output format of debug utility methods.
+- Tweaked the debug output format of field/section arguments.
 - Tweaked the style of tool-tips.

 = 3.8.8 - 2016/10/26 =